juntyr/necsim-rust/README.md

 necsim-rust aims to provide a smaller, more concise subset of the functionality of necsim and pycoalescence, but be easier to use and extend.
 For instance, necsim-rust contains the classical coalescence algorithm and two variants based on the Gillespie algorithm and a CUDA-based implementation.
 In the future, we will add another algorithm variant to enable MPI-based parallelisation by splitting up the simulation domain.

 necsim-rust is built in a modular way to reduce code duplication and allow the user (and other programmers) to plug together different components to customise the simulated scenario, the algorithm it is simulated with as well as finer implementation details.
-Currently, necsim-rust supports three built-in scenarios:
+Currently, necsim-rust supports four built-in scenarios:
 - spatially-explicit simulation
 - non-spatial simulation
+- non-spatial simulation with migration from a non-spatial metacommunity
-- (almost) infinite simulation [Work In Progress]
+- (almost) infinite simulation with normal dispersal [Work In Progress]

 ## Installation